Triviality properties of principal bundles on singular curves: Proof of Theorems 1.1 and 1.2

 \section{Proof of Theorems 1.1 and 1.2}

-We will first prove Theorem \ref{triv} under the assumption that $C$ is reduced.
+We will first prove Theorem \ref{triv} under the assumption that $C$ is reduced, and then prove the case of arbitrary $C$; until further notice, we assume that $C$ is reduced.
 Let $\pi:\widetilde{C}\to C$ be its normalization, let $G$ be a semisimple algebraic group, and $E$ a principal $G$-bundle on $C$.
 We assume that $|\pi_1(G)|$ is invertible in $k$.

 Let $R\subset C$ be a finite reduced subscheme such that $\pi$ is an isomorphism over $C\setminus R$.
 Let $C_m$ be the $m$th infinitesimal neighborhood of $R$ in $C$, $m\geq 0$.
 Let $\widetilde{C}_m =\pi^{-1}(C_m)$. \begin{lemma} There exists $m\geq 0$ with the following property: $f\in H^0(\widetilde{C},\mathcal{O}_{\widetilde{C}})$ is in the image of $H^0({C},\mathcal{O}_{{C}})$ if and only if the restriction of $f$ in $H^0(\widetilde{C}_m,\mathcal{O}_{\widetilde{C}_m})$ is in the image of $H^0({C},\mathcal{O}_{{C}})$ (equivalently $H^0({C}_m,\mathcal{O}_{{C}_m})$). \end{lemma} \begin{proof} $M=H^0(\widetilde{C},\mathcal{O}_{\widetilde{C}})/H^0({C},\mathcal{O}_{{C}})$ is a finite $A=H^0({C},\mathcal{O}_{{C}})$ module supported on $R$, and is hence annihilated by a power $I^m$ of the ideal $I$ of $R$ in $C$, hence $M\leto{\sim}M\tensor A/I^m$.
 Tensor the exact sequence